OpenNTF/dojo-webpack-plugin/README.md

 Because the loader config is used to resolve module paths both at build time, and on the client, you may need to conditionally specify some properties, such as `baseUrl`, depending on whether the current environment is node or a browser.
 This may be necessary if you need `require.toUrl()` to return a valid URLs on the client.

+The loader config may be specified as an object, or as a string which represents the name of a CommonJS module that exports the config.
+If you need to do conditional processing within the config on the client, then specify it as a module name, otherwise, all processing will be evaluated at build time.

 # Dojo loader extensions

 Loader extensions are used to provide special processing when loading modules.
 Loader extensions prefix the module being loaded, separated by the `!` character.
 Both Dojo and Webpack have the concept of loader extensions, but the implementation are very different, and they use conflicting terminology.
 Dojo refers to them as plugins and Webpack refers to them as loaders.
 To avoid confusion, we refer to them both in this document as loader extensions.